rsdoiel/antenna/planet.md

 ---

-## Martin and Harris attend British-Irish Council summit
+## Irish and British govts working 'intensively' on legacy

 date: 2025-06-12, from: RTÉ News

-Taoiseach Micheál Martin and Tánaiste Simon Harris are attending the 43rd summit meeting of the British-Irish Council which is being hosted by the Northern Ireland Executive.
+The Tánaiste has said the Irish and British governments are working intensively to agree fresh legacy arrangements in Northern Ireland.

 <br>